 Do you know your child’s reading level?
 Benchmarking elementary reading levels is important in order to help students identify and practice with “just right” texts.
 For instructional purposes, we want to be sure that a text isn’t too easy nor too hard (thus frustrating).
 Benchmarking reading levels and developmental stages of spelling is straightforward and doesn’t require any guessing.
-Hopefully your child’s teachers conducted running records and other classroom assessments over the course of the school year, you’ve had an opportunity to discuss reading benchmarking at parent-teacher conferences, and you have a good idea as to the level that is “Just Right” for your child.
+It allows educators and parents to transparently discuss progress and have a comparison against a grade level standard at a particular point in time.
+Hopefully your child’s teachers conducted running records and other classroom assessments — such as Gates-MacGinitie or Brigance testing — over the course of the school year, you’ve had an opportunity to discuss reading benchmarking at parent-teacher conferences, and you have a good idea as to the level that is “Just Right” for your child.
 So what exactly do the different levels represent?

 Level A Books

 It is recommended that children begin at this level once they have some familiarity with print and directionality (we read English from left to right).
 Full knowledge of all letter sounds is not necessary.
 These books include picture books with simple labels and captions, often 5-6 words per page, or one line.
 There is ample space between words, and typically repeating language.

 Level B Books

 These books have very simple story lines, or focus on one individual idea.
 They usually have one or two lines of print on a page, but sentences and punctuation is more varied than A Level books.
 Repeating patterns are seen again, and the written words correspond directly to the illustrations.

 Stories at this level have simple story lines and are based upon topics that are familiar to children.
 For the most part they have more words and lines of print than A or B Level books, again include repeated patterns, and as new, more complex patterns are introduced throughout, children cannot simply predict the next page’s text.
 Sight-words, also known as high-frequency words, and easily decodable words are found at this level.